DivineUgorji/Vanilla-JS-Web-Projects/Expenso - Expense Tracker/Readme.md

 <div align = "center">
 <h1 align="center"> Expeno - Expense Tracking Application</h1>

-<h3>This Resource Here Is Completely For The Purpose Of Practise a
+<h3>This Resource Here Is Completely For The Purpose Of Practise
 And Learning.</h3>

 <br>